jbwtk/iotc-lora-gateway-example/instructions.md

 The Astra1b has not stayed connected for more than a half hour so far - however there have been issues raised with Softweb support fairly regularly and this might be due to ongoing back end adjustments.

 ## Notes
-Set up a TTN account to test connectivity.<br>
+Set up a TTN account to test/compare connectivity.<br>
 The Nucleowl1 was set to LoRaWAN spec 1.0.4 with RP002 Regional Parameters 1.0.1<br>
 The Astra was set to the LoraWAN spec 1.0.2 with RP001 Regional Parameters 1.0.2<br>
 This was unexpected - when setting up with Chirpstack the same device profile was used for both devices - LoRaWAN spec 1.0.4, RP002 Regional Parameters 1.0.1

-Otherwise the setup was fairly simple: the data was retrieved in CayenneLPP format and both devices reported from 2024/05/12 1259
+Otherwise the setup was fairly simple: the data was retrieved in CayenneLPP format and both devices reported successfully